MegEngine/MegEngine/src/jit/README.md

 # JIT
-A optimization for MegBrain by just-in-time compilation.
+An optimization for MegBrain by just-in-time compilation.
-JIT can reduce the global memory access times by fusing elemwise kernels into a single larger one fusion kernel to improve performence.
+JIT can reduce global memory access times by fusing elemwise kernels into a single larger one fusion kernel to improve performance.

-For some regular expressions like *a * b + c* and *a * b + c * d*, MegBrain have alreay did FMA3_FUSE and FMA4_FUSE optimization.
+For some regular expressions like *a * b + c* and *a * b + c * d*, MegBrain has already did FMA3_FUSE and FMA4_FUSE optimization.
 Now MegBrain can speed up any elemwise expressions by JIT.

 ## Benchmark Result